 Entry 6 pounds.

-The last of Scotland’s castles we visited on our road trip, was Glamis Castle, it is quite close to the previous one.
-As you can see it is a fairytale castle, with its pointed towers and very well preserved.
+The last of Scotland’s castles that we visited on our road trip was Glamis Castle; it is quite close to the previous one.
+As you can see, it is a fairytale castle with its pointed towers and very well-preserved structure.

 Do you like The Castles of Scotland?
 As you can see there are a lot of castles and for all tastes!
-From Scotland’s fairytale castles, to menacing fortresses and ruined castles in beautiful locations.
+From Scotland’s fairytale castles to menacing fortresses to ruined castles in beautiful locations.

 Tell me which one you liked the most!
 Do you have any favorites?